danbev/learning-nodejs/notes/snapshot.md

 ```
 AddBindingData will create a new BindingData instance and in the proceses call
 BaseObject's constructor which will add an entry in the `cleanup_hooks_` map.
-This is how/why we have an entry when we call Environment::Serialize later
+This is how/why we have an entry when we call `Environment::Serialize` later
 (which we did not previously).

-Next we get an object from the context using the
+Next, we get an object from the context using the
 ContextEmbedderIndex::kBindingListIndex and note that `BindingDataStore` is
 just an unordered_map:
 ```c++